supnate/js-plugin/README.md

 };
 ```

-We can see we defined an extension point named `profile.processMeta` in `UserProfile` component, then we can comsume this extension point in plugin:
+We can see we defined an extension point named `profile.processMeta` in `UserProfile` component, then we can comsume this extension point in a plugin:

 ### plugin1.js
 ```js